dev89s/restaurant-capstone-project/README.md

 ## 🎬 Representation <a id="representation"></a>

-- A representation of the project by Author himself.
+- A representation of the project by Authors.
 [Watch here](https://drive.google.com/file/d/1OKwOkTuT8Y0ivJ_1OD1ZzPWcH8VRNire/view?usp=sharing)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>